uwmadisoncals/cals-main-plugins/ga-google-analytics/readme.txt

 __Cookies:__ This plugin uses simple cookies for the visitor Opt-Out Box to remember user preference for opt-in or out of Google Analytics.

 __Services:__ This plugin does not connect to any third-party locations or services, but it does enable Google to collect all sorts of data.

+> Works with or without Gutenberg Block Editor